markevans/block_helpers/README.markdown

 Accessing other helper methods
 ------------------------------

-Methods available in the parent helper are available to the block helper class via the protected object `helper` (see use of `content_tag` below).
+Methods available in the parent helper are available to the block helper class.
+In case of name clashes, you can also access those methods via the protected object `helper`.
+In the helper:

+    module MyHelper

+      def angry
+        "I'm very angry"
+      end

+      class MyBlockHelper < ActionView::BlockHelper

+        def angry
+          content_tag :div, helper.angry
+        end

+      end

+    end

+In the view:

+    <% my_block_helper do |h| %>
+      <%= h.angry %>
+    <% end %>

+This generates:

+    <div>I'm very angry</div>

 Using arguments
 ---------------